Anshler/ICG_sd_extension/README.md

 # Image Caption extension for Stable Diffusion Webui

-a stable-diffusion-webui extension for image caption generation
+A stable-diffusion-webui extension for image caption generation.